arseneeth/client/README.md

 # XTH Node

-A Dothereum testnet node implementation written in Rust build with Parity Substrate.
+A Dothereum testnet node implementation written in Rust built with Parity Substrate.

 ### Building from source